Shop ‘til you drop

 Textile arts are not just clinging to life in this city with its celebrated industrial heritage.
-They’re alive and kicking!
-They rejoice at the mention of the names of the glad-rag queens Siana and Poupet Punket, as well as Acidule, the jewellery queen.
-These cool cats can be found at Mulhouse’s La Vitrine, along with many other local creative talents.
+They’re alive and kicking and can be found in Mulhouse, along with many other local creative talents.

 It’d be a silly to return home after a visit to Mulhouse without a memento worthy of the name.
 And that’s exactly what you’ll find in the tourist office’s ‘La Boutique’ souvenir shop.
 Open 7 days a week, it stocks some 1,500 typical products from the city and the region...